 Directors' experience

 Matthew Gummer

-Matthew Gummer joined Macquarie in 2001 and is an Executive Director within Group Financial Management.
+Matthew Gummer joined the Macquarie Group in 2001 and is an Executive Director within Group Treasury.
 Matthew is a member of the Institute of Chartered Accountants and has economics and law degrees from the University of Sydney.